naorlivne/alert_on_rain_tomorrow/README.md

     # alert_on_rain_tomorrow

-A simple job designed to run inside a cron wrapper of some sort (pick your poison as each orchestrator/cloud provider has it's own way of doing scheduled jobs nowadays) that will alert via telegram & email when it looks like it will rain tomorrow then exit (it's not long running as again it's designed to run inside a cron scheduler of some kind).
+A simple job designed to run inside a cron wrapper of some sort (pick your poison as each orchestrator/cloud provider has its own way of doing scheduled jobs nowadays) that will alert via telegram & email when it looks like it will rain tomorrow then exit (it's not long-running as again it's designed to run inside a cron scheduler of some kind).

 Drone.io CI/CD unit tests & auto push status: [![Build Status](https://cloud.drone.io/api/badges/naorlivne/alert_on_rain_tomorrow/status.svg)](https://cloud.drone.io/naorlivne/alert_on_rain_tommrrow)